CQC Dental Inspections: Checklist and Guide

 If you’re running one or more dental practices, you’ll know that behind the scenes there are many policies and procedures to keep your staff and patients safe.
 You probably also know that the Care Quality Commission (CQC) regulate areas of health and social care, including dentistry, to ensure that all care and treatment is satisfactory.

 CQC inspectors use a set of 5 standards to inspect dental practices.
 These are: safe, effective, caring, responsive and well-led.
-Within each of these are key questions that inspection teams can score practices against.
+Within each of these are key statements that inspection teams can score practices against.

 - Safe means that you are protected from abuse and avoidable harm